ChaitanyaMoregaonkar/Space-Invader-Game-using-Python/README.md

 # Space-Invader-Game-using-Python
-Creating a README file for your GitHub repository is a great way to provide information about your project, how to use it, and any other relevant details.
-Here's a simple README file for your Space Invaders game:

 # Space Invaders

 Space Invaders is a classic arcade game implemented in Python using the Turtle graphics library.
 This project allows you to play the game, shoot down enemy invaders, and earn points.
 Feel free to fork this repository and make any improvements or modifications.